oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 ## 5.2 Deploying with OCI Resource Manager UI

 There are three different ways to run Terraform code using the OCI Resource Manager (ORM) user interface.<br />
-- creating an ORM stack by uploading a zip file to ORM;<br />
+- Creating an ORM stack by uploading a zip file to ORM;<br />
 - Uploading the Zip file to ORM(See Section 5.3)<br />
 - Using RMS OELZ Stack.<br />

 A stack is the ORM term for a Terraform configuration and provides an isolated scope for the Terraform state.
-The stack manages only a single Terraform configuration and, therefore, for managing multiple OELZ configurations, uses multiple stacks, one for each configuration.<br />
+The stack manages only a single Terraform configuration and, therefore, for addressing multiple OELZ configurations, uses multiple stacks, one for each configuration.<br />

 For more ORM information, [please check](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm)